Table of Contents

 Broccoli is Good for You

-In most real life roles, your value and competitiveness are determined by both how high are your strengths and how low are your weaknesses.
+In most real-life roles, your value and competitiveness are determined by both how high are your strengths and how low are your weaknesses.

-You of course need to develop your strengths (which hopefully align with your interests).
+You, of course, need to develop your strengths (which hopefully align with your interests).

 If you have large blindspots in your knowledge and skill set, for the same incremental effort, you might make a bigger difference by tucking up your greatest weakness (however much you detest it).